tantic/redmine_asap_theme/README.md

 # Redmine ASAP Theme

 This plugin try to propose a new UX/UI for Redmine with new tools like Stimulus/Turbo and Tailwindcss (one day Hotwire :-)).
 The first version started almost from a blank page by replacing all Redmine pages.
-It works but it's not enought progressive.
+It worked but it's not enough progressive.
-This version start from the original theme so all pages works (normally) and the theme can be used now.
+This version start from the original theme of Redmine so all pages works (normally) and the theme can be used now.

 * Status : first version usable but need to be used and improved (feedback appreciated)
 * Compatibility : work for Redmine >=6 (other versions not tested)